BIOL - Biology (BIOL)

 BIOL 1122 Human Anatomy and Physiology I (3 Credits)

-Introduction to the structure and function of the human body through the molecular, cellular, tissue, and organ system levels.
-Elements of structure as a basis for understanding function of major body systems, including: neural, endocrine, musculoskeletal, cardiovascular, digestive, renal, respiratory, reproductive, and more.
+Human Anatomy and Physiology I is the first of a two-semester series that introduces the structure and function of the human body through molecular, cellular, tissue, and organ system levels.
+Elements of structure as a basis for understanding function of major body systems include the topics of: basic chemistry, basic cell biology, tissues, skeletal system, muscular system, blood, cardiovascular system, respiratory system, and immune system.
 Emphasis on the regulation of body processes to maintain homeostasis/wellbeing in the face of changing environment or disease challenge.
-Three-hour lecture, three-hour laboratory per week.
 Not for Biology majors.
-Pre or Co-Requisite: BIOL1123

 Prerequisites: BIOL 1123 (may be taken concurrently)